Case Western Admission RequirementsCleveland, Ohio

 What are the ACT requirements for prospective students to get into Case Western?

 Admission data indicates that Case Western regularly accepts students with ACT's of 30 and above.
 Successful applicants typically send ACT scores in the top 7 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 28 in some instances.
-Prospective students submitting an ACT composite of 32 or higher should be in the upper half of applicants - and students with a 33 and above have very competitive chances.
+Prospective students submitting an ACT composite of 32 or higher should be in the upper half of applicants - and students with a 34 and above have very competitive chances.
 The school ranks #1 in Ohio for highest average ACT composite score.
-Scoring well on the ACT is very important as 69 percent of applicants submit ACT scores to Case Western Reserve University.
+59 percent of applicants submit ACT scores to Case Western Reserve University.

 |ACT Score||Competitiveness||Admission Chances|